Eglinton, Western Australia: Facilities

 Eglinton has no conventional facilities at the present stage but the Amberton and Allara estates are now under development with some houses built, many more under construction and many blocks titled.

-Amberton is joined to Shorehaven, which will have very significant infrastructure.

 Eglinton was previously accessible only by Pipidinny Road, which runs via Pipidinny Swamp to within 200 m of the beach.
 The Alkimos wreck can be viewed from the nearby coastline, where almost untouched beaches are accessible by sand track but a paved road is currently under construction.
 The suburb offers a wide array of native scrubland, woodland and heath, varying in condition from excellent to completely degraded, and including Xanthorrhoea preissii (commonly known as grasstree), banksia, sheoak and Nuytsia floribunda.
 Some degradation has occurred due to uncontrolled vehicular access, clearing for stock grazing, fire and rabbits.

 Transport

 In 2008, Marmion Avenue was extended through the suburb, which had previously been unserviced by the road network.
 Transperth operates the 490 and 491 bus services from Butler railway station, which pass through the suburb to Two Rocks and Yanchep respectively; the bus routes are operated by Swan Transit.